-- id_of (collections.abc.Callable) A function that given a schema, returns its ID. - applicable_validators (collections.abc.Callable) A function that given a schema, returns the list of applicable validators (validation keywords and callables) which will be used to validate the instance.
+- id_of (collections.abc.Callable) A function that given a schema, returns its ID. - applicable_validators (collections.abc.Callable) A function that given a schema, returns the list of applicable validators (names and callables) which will be called to validate the instance.